 Because smFISH is a single-cell technique, we can analyze cell-to-cell variability in transcription.
 For example, one can analyze the percentage of cells expressing lacZ mRNA after IPTG is added (Figure 4C).
 One can also address whether mRNA localization changes after induction.
 We observed that 5’ and 3’ lacZ mRNA spots move slightly outward, away from the center of the cell (Figure 4D,E), consistent with a previous report33.

 Lastly, analysis of co-localization between 5’ and 3’ mRNA spots can be informative (Figure 5A).
 For example, in the repressed state (time zero), about 25% of 5’ mRNA spots are co-localized with a 3’ mRNA spot.
 At t = 1 min, as many gene loci have 5’ mRNA synthesis, but not yet 3’ mRNA synthesis, most of the 5’ mRNA spots are by themselves without 3’ mRNA signal (i.e., low probability of co-localization).
 However, when the 3’ mRNA appears (i.e., t = 2 min), the probability of co-localization increases (purple arrow in Figure 5A,B).
 This time point, when the co-localization becomes frequent, depends on the rate of transcription elongation.
-The 2-D density plot of 5’ and 3’ lacZ mRNA numbers within each co-localization spot, at this time point, suggests the density of RNAPs on the lacZ gene (Figure 5C).
+The 2-D density plot of 5’ and 3’ lacZ mRNA numbers within each co-localization spot detected at this time point can be used to infer the density of RNAPs on the lacZ gene (Figure 5C).
 As previously reported19, the 5’ mRNA numbers in this plot indicate that most of the lacZ loci have less than 10 RNAPs on the DNA when lacZ expression is induced by 1 mM IPTG.
-Additionally, the 3’ mRNA numbers in this plot imply that RNAPs do not form clusters34.
+Additionally, the 3’ mRNA numbers in this plot is related to the clustering of RNAPs34.
 The fact that the number of 3’ mRNA is close to one means that roughly only one RNAP enters the 3’ probe region.
 This suggests that RNAPs on the lacZ gene are spatially separated, instead of forming a cluster (or “convoy”).

 FIGURE LEGENDS